-Just last month, the LRS Conformance Test Suite for the Experience API (xAPI) was released, marking an important moment for the future of all learning technology.
+Just recently, the LRS Conformance Test Suite for the Experience API (xAPI) was released, marking an important moment for the future of all learning technology.

 Riptide's Learning Division Director, Nick Washburn, recently wrote an article for Learning Solutions that covers a more in-depth analysis of conformance.

 This new conformance test has given rise to the formality of xAPI and a new criteria for sourcing and procuring LRS vendors.
 Over 1300 tests were run on our LRS to ensure xAPI conformance, and our Storepoints LRS is now one of the first conformant LRS’s in the world - but why is this xAPI LRS conformance important and why should YOU want to use a conformant LRS?

 For the past 16 years, it is as if the majority of the L&D industry has remained in a “technological-hibernation.”
 Some business stakeholders and educators are finally demanding a higher/more modernized expectation in learning data; while others are still content (or simply stuck) with “happy sheets.”
 If implemented correctly, SCORM should work in the way that was initially promised in 2001 and 2004 and provide useable data.
 However, the simple fact is that SCORM has not been fully implemented for these last 16 years.